manticoresoftware/manticoresearch/manual/english/Connecting_to_the_server.md

   * port 9308 for HTTP/HTTPS connections
   * port 9312 for HTTP/HTTPS, and connections from other Manticore nodes and clients based on Manticore binary API

+If [authentication and authorization](Security/Authentication_and_authorization.md) is enabled, MySQL clients must connect with a Manticore user name and password, and HTTP/HTTPS clients must use Basic authentication or a bearer token.

 <!-- intro -->
 ##### Connect via MySQL: